 Replacing foods that are high in saturated fat with healthier options can lower blood cholesterol levels and improve lipid profiles

 What foods contain saturated fats?

 Saturated fats occur naturally in many foods.
 The majority come mainly from animal sources, including meat and dairy products.
-Examples are:

 - fatty beef,